-If you wish to take the training without volunteering with SAVE, please submit the Training Registration Form 2015.
+If you wish to take the training without volunteering with SAVE, please submit the Training Registration Form 2016.
 Applicants are received on a first-come, first-serve basis with preference given to partner agency employees.
 A limited number of spaces are reserved for non-volunteer trainees.
 Submitting an application does not guarantee enrollment.
 You will be notified by email if you are accepted into the training.
 Please also note that SAVE accepts applications only from individuals who commit to 100 hours of volunteering.

 Fee: $75 (with a commitment of 100 hours of volunteer service over a period of 6 months or longer)